Docs

 For projective or training changes:

-• Test strict decode near Q=0.
+• Test strict decode near Q=0 and with non-finite payloads.

-• Test sign consistency and orientation-sensitive cases.
+• Test sign consistency and orientation-sensitive cases with the singular-only default.

 For deployment changes:

-• Test ONNX Runtime loading.
+• Test ONNX Runtime loading for the six-output schema-v2 contract.

 • Test reference smoke parity against the wrapped model.